FabioScielzoOrtiz/TFM-Presentation/slides/TFM-slides.md

 - Developing a methodology to apply clustering methods in supervised problems is another highlighted field.

-- All these issues have been tackled along this master's thesis
+- All these issues have been tackled along this Master's thesis

 ---